sigma-s/100-Days-of-Code/log.md

 **Today's Progress**: I've been working on a minutes to hours converter, and I was able to figure out the JavaScript code to make the conversion happen when clicking the Convert button.

+**Thoughts** I've been coding regularly since December 2016, but this was my first independent project.
+When a user inputs a number, the output would be that number of minutes in hours.
+I created an if/else statement for if userInput is 60 (the "hours" string would be singular in that case).
+I didn't look at any code for the statement so needless to say, I felt like a BOSS.
 ```
 <script>
     function outputHours() {